Call now: 252-767-6166

 In Oracle 10g, total database growth reports are is easy because the dba_hist_seg_stat tables provides the delta value for every table and index (Note: the "total" columns are not implemented as of Oracle 10.0.2).

 Below is a great script to display the total Oracle growth between two periods.
 This script can be modified to display overall database growth trends for capacity planning purposes.
 You can also see the growth of key tables and indexes with this Oracle growth tracking script.
-Oracle table growth reports
+Oracle growth report at the table level

 set feedback off